DejvCodes/DejvCodes/README.md

 <!-- I focus on JavaScript, TypeScript, Vue 3, Nuxt, Tailwind CSS, and the modern library React — my
 main tools for front-end development.
 I also have experience with Cypress and WordPress. 📚 -->

-JavaScript / TypeScript / React / Vue.js / Nuxt / Tailwind / Cypress
+JavaScript / TypeScript / React / Vue / Nuxt / Tailwind / Cypress

 <!-- I'm currently learning more about Vue 3 and Nuxt. 🌱 -->